FAITH . HOPE . HOME

 - Fun!
 Fun!
 Fun!

 CBCK has partnered with ‘Days for girls’ Virginia chapter to offer re-usable sanitary pads to young girls living in the slums who cannot afford the cost of buying one.
 Many girls suffer shame during their menstrual period and some cannot go to school during that time of the month.
 CBCK has identified these vulnerable girls and has distributed over 1000 Kits since 2017 in the slums of Kibra and Mathare.

 3. Education support programs

-CBCK offers free lunch to 200 pupils and students within a 300 meters radius of the center.
-Many pupils and students only have a meal a day and have to walk quite a distance to get to school thus , affecting their concentration and learning in school.
-CBCK ensures that they have at least a meal a day at the center during their lunch break.
+CBCK has adopted St. John community school to provide meals to all the 400 children and 13 teachers in the school calendar.
+Many pupils and students only have a meal a day and have to walk quite a distance to get to school thus, affecting their concentration and learning in school.
+CBCK ensures that they have at least a meal a day in their school during lunch break

 4. Youth support programs

 During the school holidays, CBCK hosts averagely 400 children, young men and women at the camp facility for one week for mentorship and discipleship camps.
 The camp is a place where the children can explore and experience their childhood in a safe environment.

 5. Local churches

 CBCK has developed a partnership model for supporting the local churches in the slums with its resources.
 The local churches receive the following support from CBCK in their missionary work of spreading the Gospel in the slums.

 - A meeting venue at the resource center.